 As the applicant, the German host institution receives the DAAD funding.

 Visiting Professors are paid by the host institution according to standard salary rates for civil servants and university faculty in Germany.

-Travel subsidies range from EUR 925 - EUR 1,875 depending on which region you travel from to Germany, and additional allowances for luggage and health insurance can be made.
+Travel subsidies depend on which region you travel from to Germany, and additional allowances for luggage and health insurance can be made.

 Funding is available for periods of three months to two years.

 Candidates must secure an invitation from a German host institution prior to the application for funding, and teach courses integrated into the regular curriculum.

 A full description of this program and application guidelines are available on the daad.de website: Gastdozenten an deutschen Hochschulen (in German).